Nepul321/Todos-API/README.md

-# Task tracker FastAPI
+# Todos API

-A basic task tracker using the FARM stack.
+A basic todos api using the FARM stack.

  - FastApi
- - React JS
  - MongoDB